 The Dwarf Gourami is a peaceful and shy fish.
-If you have pair of them, the two fish will swim together.
-Dwarf Gouramis are considered Labyrinth Fish which means they breathe straight from the air with a lung-like labyrinth organ and need to have access to the water's surface.
+If you have a pair of them, the two fish will swim together.
+Dwarf Gouramis are considered labyrinth fish, which means they breathe straight from the air with a lung-like labyrinth organ and need to have access to the water's surface.

 Dwarf Gourami: Basics

 - Scientific Name: Trichogaster lalius

 - Synonym: Colisa lalia, Colisa lalius, Colisa unicolor, Polyacanthus lalius, Trichopodus lalius

 - Common Names: Dwarf Gourami, Flame Gourami, Powder Blue Gourami, Red Gourami, Sunset Goruami

 - Social: Peaceful

 - Lifespan: 4 years